mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The Zhodani traditionally use mobile robots as part of their armed forces.
 These robots are not sapient and form a cheap substitute for ordinary soldiers.
-Imperial propaganda paints the Zhodani use of ‘death machines’ as one more example of their soulless culture.
-The Zhodani have a different view; war is necessary but not glamorous and their soldiers’ lives are too valuable to waste.
+Imperial propaganda paints the Zhodani use of 'death machines' as one more example of their soulless culture.
+The Zhodani have a different view; war is necessary but not glamorous and their soldiers' lives are too valuable to waste.

 Warbots are normal parts of many Zhodani units